MadMando/ai-setup-with_docker/README.md

    - Right click and open as administrator

    - WARNING!
 This is for personal computers only.
 I would not recommend installing it on a work or school computer!
+   - PERMISSIONS- to continue you would need to allow the script to run, to do so you would need to give unrestricted access to run script to current user.
+   -    this is where I would recommend to use the manual installation.  once don,e you can revoke unrestricted access.
+   -    to give permission run the following command in the powershell  ``` Set-ExecutionPolicy Unrestricted -Scope CurrentUser ```
+   -    Hit R for run once.
 ---

 ## Quick Start